Pi Chamaeleontis

-Pi Chamaeleontis, its name Latinized from π Chamaeleontis, is a binary star system located in the southern circumpolar constellation of Chamaeleon.
-It is dimly visible to the naked eye with an apparent visual magnitude of 5.64.
-Parallax measurements by Hipparcos put the system approximately 41.5 pc away.
+Pi Chamaeleontis is a binary star system located in the southern circumpolar constellation of Chamaeleon.
+Its name is a Bayer designation that is Latinized from π Chamaeleontis, and abbreviated Pi Cha or π Cha.
+This system is dimly visible to the naked eye as a point of light with an apparent visual magnitude of 5.64.
+Parallax measurements put the system approximately 44.2 pc away.
 It is drifting closer with a radial velocity of −10 km/s.